OSCOWL/.github/profile/README.md

 Open communities are creating amazing software together, and **OSCOWL AI** is always welcoming new contributors.
 Whether you're a beginner or a seasoned developer, there are excellent `good first issue` opportunities to help you get started.

 ### Explore Featured Projects
-Check out our active and featured open-source projects:
+Check out our active and featured projects:
 [https://www.oscowl.in/Products](https://www.oscowl.in/Products)

 ### Open Source Jobs at OSCOWL